itislu/42-Webserv/docs/CONTRIBUTING.md

 ## Suggestion branch

-If you as the reviewer want to suggest a bigger change to a PR and know how to implement it, you can create a new branch from the just reviewed PR's source branch and create a new PR with the previous source branch as your target branch.
+If you as a reviewer want to suggest a larger change to a PR and know how to implement it, you can create a new branch from the PR's source branch and create a new PR with that original source branch as your target branch.

-The naming of the suggestion branch should follow the usual branch naming guidelines.
+The name of the suggestion branch should follow the usual branch naming guidelines.

 ![PR suggestion branch](/docs/assets/pr-suggestion-branch.png)